-For floating-rate deposits, demand deposits and borrowings with an initial maturity of less than or equal to one year, fair value is taken to be the same as book value.
-Similarly, the individual fair value of demand deposit accounts is equal to their book value.
+For debts with a floating-rate and debts with an initial maturity of less than or equal to one year, fair value is taken to be the same as the carrying amount.
+Similarly, the individual fair value of demand deposit accounts is equal to their carrying amount.